Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: ADDITIONAL EXPERIMENTS AND IMPLEMENTATION DETAILS

 \subsubsection{Real-World Dataset}

-Moreover, we consider real-world datasets provided by the UCI machine learning repository\footnote{The UCI Machine Learning Repository, developed by the University of California, Irvine, is a widely used collection of datasets for empirical evaluation and benchmarking of machine learning algorithms.
-Available at \href{https://archive.ics.uci.edu/}{https://archive.ics.uci.edu/}.} ---Statlog, Magic, and Covertype---each consisting of feature vectors associated with one of multiple possible actions (arms).
-To the best of our knowledge, there is no standard experimental setup for UCI-based dueling bandits (unlike for multi-armed bandits), thus we designed the tasks as follows.
-For the Magic and Covertype datasets, we defined the pairwise preference probability as $P(i \succ j) = \sigma(v_i - v_j) = 0.7$ for category indexes $i, j$ where $v_i$ represents the underlying true utility value corresponding the index $i$.
-Note that variance-aware algorithms are not expected to consistently outperform variance-agnostic algorithms in normal tasks, because their advantages are primarily realized in scenarios with very low variances.
-Thus, to evaluate performance under low-variance conditions, we set $P(i \succ j) = 1$ for $i > j$ in the Statlog dataset.
+To verify the effectiveness of our method, we consider real-world datasets provided by the \textbf{UCI Machine Learning Repository}\footnote{The UCI Machine Learning Repository, developed by the University of California, Irvine, is a widely used collection of datasets for empirical evaluation and benchmarking of machine learning algorithms.
+Available at \url{https://archive.ics.uci.edu/}.}---Statlog, Magic, and Covertype---each consisting of feature vectors associated with one of multiple possible actions (arms) (see \cref{tab:uci}).

+To the best of our knowledge, there is no standard experimental setup for dueling bandits using UCI datasets (unlike for multi-armed bandits~\citep{shallow}); thus, we designed the tasks as follows.
+For the \textbf{Magic} and \textbf{Covertype} datasets, we defined the pairwise preference probability using a sigmoid function:

+where $u_k$ represents the underlying true utility value corresponding to category index $k \in [K]$ in each round, and we set a baseline of $P(i \succ j) = 0.7$ for clarity, though the preference is derived from the utility difference $u_i - u_j$.

+Note that variance-aware algorithms are not expected to consistently outperform variance-agnostic algorithms in normal tasks, as their advantages are primarily realized in scenarios with very low variances.
+Thus, to specifically evaluate performance under \textbf{low-variance conditions}, we set a deterministic preference model for the \textbf{Statlog} dataset: